Vijayanpp/Scriptworlds/_posts/2017-01-09-apply&call.md

 title: What is the Difference Between call() and apply()
 ---

-Javascript apply() and call() are two important person2thods in JavaScript.It is  essential for every JavaScript developers.is there any difference between these two person2thods.Lets have a looks at the definitions
+Javascript apply() and call() are two important methods in JavaScript.It is  essential for every JavaScript developers.is there any difference between these two methods?.

+Lets have a looks at the definitions

 <h3>Apply()</h3>
-<p>The apply() person2thod calls a function with a given this value and arguperson2nts provided as an array (or an array-like object).</p>
+<p>The apply() thod calls a function with a given this value and argunts provided as an array (or an array-like object).</p>

 <h3>Call()</h3>
-<p>The call() person2thod calls a function with a given this value and arguperson2nts provided individually.
+<p>The call() thod calls a function with a given this value and argunts provided individually.

 <b>Note:</b>A useful mnemonic is "A(apply())for array and C(call()) for comma."
 <h3>Examples</h3>

 <div class='code'>
 <pre>
-var person={naperson2:"john",age:"20"}
+var person={na:"john",age:"20"}

-function sayAboutperson2(arguperson2nt1,arguperson2nt2)
+function sayAbout(argunt1,argunt2)
 {
-console.log(arguperson2nt1+" "+this.naperson2+" "+arguperson2nt2+" "+this.age)
+console.log(argunt1+" "+this.na+" "+argunt2+" "+this.age)
 }

-sayAboutperson2.call(person,"my naperson2 is","and my age is")
+sayAbout.call(person,"my na is","and my age is")
-//my naperson2 is john my age is 20
+//my na is john my age is 20
 </pre>
 </div>

 <div class='code'>
 <pre>
-var person={naperson2:"john",age:"20"}
+var person={na:"john",age:"20"}

-function sayAboutperson2(arguperson2nt1,arguperson2nt2)
+function sayAbout(arguement1,arguement2)
 {
-console.log(arguperson2nt1+" "+this.naperson2+" "+arguperson2nt2+" "+this.age)
+console.log(arguement1+" "+this.na+" "+arguement2+" "+this.age)
 }

-sayAboutperson2.apply(person,["my father is","and his age is"])
+sayAbout.apply(person,["my father is","and his age is"])
-//my naperson2 is john my age is 20
+//my na is john my age is 20
 </pre>
 </div>